RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Drivers.md

 ```xml
 <library type="jar" path="absolute-jar-folder-path\driver-jar.jar" custom="true"/>
 ```
-Also in drivers.xml you can use following variables to specify relative paths:
+Also in drivers.xml you can use the following variables to specify relative paths:

 Variable | Meaning
 -----------|-------------